-19.A.3.
-A newly appointed employee from another state agency shall serve a one-year probationary period commencing on the date of employment with the Colorado Judicial Department.
+18.A.3.
+A newly appointed employee from another state agency shall serve a 1-year probationary period commencing on the date of employment with the Colorado Judicial Department.

-19.B.
+18.B.
 Performance Appraisal

-19.B.1.
+18.B.1.
 At the conclusion of the probationary period, the employee shall be given a performance appraisal by the supervisor in accordance with Rule 28.C.
 However, only one performance appraisal is needed in the first year of employment.
 If an appraisal is completed prior to end of the probationary period and the supervisor is still in agreement with the evaluation at the end of the probationary period, no further evaluation is necessary.

-19.B.2.
-At the conclusion of the probationary period, if the employee has received a Rule 19.B.1. performance appraisal with an overall rating of 2.76 or above, the employee shall be certified in the class and shall be notified of such certification.
+18.B.2.
+At the conclusion of the probationary period, if the employee has received a Rule 18.B.1. performance appraisal with an overall rating of 2.76 or above, the employee shall be certified in the class and shall be notified of such certification.
 At-will employees are not eligible to be certified in the position.

-19.B.3.
-If the employee receives a Rule 19.B.1, performance appraisal with an overall rating of 2.75 or below, the employee shall not be certified and shall be terminated in accordance with Rule 19.C.
+18.B.3.
+If the employee receives a Rule 18.B.1. performance appraisal with an overall rating of 2.75 or below, the employee shall not be certified and shall be terminated in accordance with Rule 18.C.

-19.B.4.
-Nothing in this rule shall preclude the appraisal of performance of a probationary employee prior to the completion of the full probationary period, but in no event may an employee be certified until the completion of one year of employment.
+18.B.4.
+Nothing in this rule shall preclude the appraisal of performance of a probationary employee prior to the completion of the full probationary period, but in no event may an employee be certified until the completion of 1 year of employment.
 One year shall be considered the same calendar date of the following year, unless that date occurs on a holiday or weekend, then the following business day at 5:00 p.m. the employee will become certified.

-19.C.
+18.C.
 Termination

-19.C.1.
-An employee on probationary status is an at-will employee who may be terminated with or without cause at any time during the probationary period and shall be terminated in the event of a score of 2.75 or below on the performance appraisal under Rule 19.B.3.
+18.C.1.
+An employee on probationary status may be terminated with or without cause at any time during the probationary period and shall be terminated in the event of a score of 2.75 or below on the performance appraisal under Rule 18.B.3.

-19.C.2.
+18.C.2.
 The probationary employee shall have no right of a pre-termination meeting under Rule 29.C.5.

-19.C.3.
+18.C.3.
 The decision to terminate a probationary employee shall be final and shall not be subject to the appeal or review procedures set forth in these rules.

-19.C.4 The Administrative Authority will also consult with the Human Resources Division before administering any termination under this rule.
+18.C.4 The Administrative Authority will also consult with the Human Resources Division before administering any termination under this rule.